Abjad/abjad/abjad/docs/source/developer_documentation/tests/index.rst

 -----------------------

-Note that the names of **test functions** must be absolutely unique across the entire directory structure on which you call ``py.test``.
+Note that the names of **test functions** must be absolutely unique across the entire directory structure on which you call ``pytest``.
 You must never share names between test functions.
 For example, you must not have two tests named ``test_grob_handling_01()`` **even if both tests live in different test files**.
-That is, a test named ``test_grob_handling_01()`` living in the file ``test_accidental_grob_handling.py`` and a second test named ``test_grob_handling_01()`` living in the file ``test_notehead_grob_handling.py`` will conflict with the each other when ``py.test`` runs.
-And, unfortunately, **py.test is silent about such conflicts when it runs**.
+That is, a test named ``test_grob_handling_01()`` living in the file ``test_accidental_grob_handling.py`` and a second test named ``test_grob_handling_01()`` living in the file ``test_notehead_grob_handling.py`` will conflict with the each other when ``pytest`` runs.
+And, unfortunately, **pytest is silent about such conflicts when it runs**.

-That is, should you run ``py.test`` with the duplicate naming situation described here, what will happen is that ``py.test`` will correctly run and report results for the first such test it finds.
-However, when ``py.test`` encounters the second like-named test, ``py.test`` will incorrectly report cached results for the first test rather than the second.
+That is, should you run ``pytest`` with the duplicate naming situation described here, what will happen is that ``pytest`` will correctly run and report results for the first such test it finds.
+However, when ``pytest`` encounters the second like-named test, ``pytest`` will incorrectly report cached results for the first test rather than the second.

 The take-away is to include some sort of namespacing indicators in every test